Taku hauora, taku tinana, taku tūmanako

 My health, my body, my future

-Public Health works to create a supportive environment for women to participate in cervical screening.
+Public Health works to create a supportive environment for women and trans or non-binary people with a cervix to participate in cervical screening.

-It is estimated that about 90% of cases of the most common form of cervical cancer could be prevented if women had smear tests every three years.
+It is estimated that about 90% of cases of the most common form of cervical cancer could be prevented with regular smear tests every three years.

-The cervical screening programme targets all women between the ages of 20 and 70 years who have ever been sexually active and who have not had a cervical smear in the last three years.
+The cervical screening programme targets all women and trans or non-binary people with a cervix between the ages of 25 and 70 years who have ever been sexually active and who have not had a cervical smear in the last three years.
 Screening can be free (conditions apply).

 Public Health's work includes:

-• Providing advice about the importance of cervical screening to women and community groups
+• Advice about the importance of cervical screening to individuals and community groups

 Find out more about Cervical Screening: